-- 1. Class A schools are the 32 largest schools playing boys' golf and are assigned to four districts. - 2.
+- 1. Class A schools are the schools with a combined enrollment of 850 and above playing boys' golf and are assigned to four districts. - 2.
 All Class A schools competing in a minimum of four VARSITY 18-hole stroke-play competitions will be assigned to four Districts using a serpentine method based on seeding determined by regular season team average differentials.
 Team average differentials are team score (four lowest players' combined scores) minus (course rating from tees used x four players) = differential).
-The school with the lowest average differential is placed in District 1, the next lowest in District 2, the next lowest in District 3, the next lowest in District 4, the next lowest in District 3, etc., until all 32 schools are assigned.
+The school with the lowest average differential is placed in District 1, the next lowest in District 2, the next lowest in District 3, the next lowest in District 4, the next lowest back in District 4, the next lowest in District 3, etc., until all 32 schools are assigned.
 Assignments will be released two Tuesdays before the district tournaments. - 3.
-Class A schools hosting regular season meets shall report to the NSAA office the following results within 48 hours of the competition: - a. the name of the golf course played, - b. the names of each team including individual team members with individual and team scores, - c. the course rating (for holes on the correct side) played from the tee box used for the competition. - Reports are submitted on-line from the AD's or golf coaches' personal page at www.nsaahome.org.
+Class A schools hosting regular season meets shall report to the NSAA office the following results within 48 hours of the competition: - a. the name of the golf course played, - b. the names of each team including individual team members with individual and team scores,

+- c. the course rating (for holes on the correct side) played from the tee box used for the competition. - Reports are submitted on-line from the AD's or golf coaches' personal page at www.nsaahome.org.